-Figure 4 — (Example) An observation with consistent properties: the observed property (mass) is a characteristic associated with the type of the feature-of-interest (Pallet) and the procedure and result type are also suitable
+NOTE The observed property (mass) is a characteristic associated with the type of the feature-of-interest (Pallet) and the procedure and result type are also suitable.

+Figure 4 — (Example) An observation with consistent properties

-The figure below shows a complete representation of a mass observation.
+Figure 5 shows a complete representation of a mass observation.
 In addition to the basic information provided with the observation in the preceding diagram, information on the specific measurement device used is provided together with information on where this device was deployed as the observation was performed.